Technology at MacDuffie

 Blackbaud K-12 Student Information System

-Blackbaud K-12 is MacDuffie’s student information software (SIS), which offers a web portal for teachers, students, and parents to access current grades, schedules, lesson plans, lunch menus, and assignments daily from any internet-connected device anywhere in the world.
+Blackbaud K-12 is MacDuffie’s student information system (SIS), which provides a web portal for teachers, students, and parents to access current grades, schedules, lesson plans, lunch menus, and assignments daily from any internet-connected device, anywhere in the world.

 Parent Resources